Robbbo-T/ROBBBO-Tx-Q-Gaia-Air-Green-Ai-Powered-Autonomous-Robotics-Aircraft-Quantum-inspired-/README.md

 - **Fictional PNRs**: Used where real PNRs were unavailable, marked as **FN**.
 - **Sustainability & Circularity**: Focused on energy efficiency, modularity for easy upgrades, recyclable materials, and low-power operation for reduced environmental impact.

 This detailed table provides an overview of the key components and sustainability practices for the **Engine Indicating System** of the ROBBBO-T Aircraft.
-Let me know if you need further details or adjustments!

 ---